devopsacademyau/academy/classes/04class/aws_iam_storage/README.md

 Extracted from [AWS Whitepaper - AWS Storage Services Overview](https://d0.awsstatic.com/whitepapers/AWS%20Storage%20Services%20Whitepaper-v9.pdf)

 ## What's S3?
-Amazon Simple Storage Service (Amazon S3) provides developers and IT teams secure, durable, highly scalable **object storage** at a very low cost.
+Amazon Simple Storage Service (Amazon S3) provides secure, durable, highly scalable **object storage** at a very low cost.

 You can store and retrieve any amount of data, at any time, from anywhere on the web through a simple web service interface.